Recursive construction of biorthogonal polynomials for handling polynomial regression: Conclusions

 The procedure was illustrated by deriving biorthogonal polynomials based on Legendre, Laguerre and Chebyshev polynomials.
 The consideration of other orthogonal polynomials, such as Hermite polynomials, would readily follow.

-The convenience of the proposal was highlighted by three numerical examples: (i) Polynomial regression modelling of noisy data. (ii) Derivation of analytic polynomial forms for the exponential decay function. (iii) The approximation of a continuous function which requires a polynomial of degree at least $k=36$ to be well represented.
+The convenience of the proposal was highlighted by four numerical examples: (i) Polynomial regression modelling of noisy data. (ii) Derivation of analytic polynomial forms for the exponential decay function. (iii) Sparse polynomial approximation. (iv) The approximation of a continuous function which requires a polynomial of degree at least $k=36$ to be well represented.
 Such an example, which cannot not be numerically realised by standard techniques involving the inversion of a Hankel-type matrix, gives an inside of the many applications that could benefit from the proposed construction of biorthogonal polynomials.